-Officer Howard has been a Police Officer at Grand Valley State University since 2016 and is currently assigned to the Community Policing Division.
-She attended GVSU, obtaining her B.S. in Criminal Justice, minoring in Juvenile Justice.
-During her time at GVSU, she was a Resident Assistant for Housing for 3 years.
-After graduating, she attended the Police Academy at GVSU, class of 2015.
+Officer Brewer has been a police officer with Grand Valley State University since 2018 and is currently assigned to the Community Policing Division.
+She attended GVSU, obtaining her B.S. in Criminal Justice and attended the GVSU Police Academy.

 Community Officers at GVSU

-GVSU Police Department established a community policing division in 1999 to concentrate on building community partnerships, promoting awareness, and focus on problem solving in order to encourage a safe environment for those who learn, live and work at Grand Valley State University.
-Through collaborative efforts and unprecedented partnerships within the community have increased community trust, communication, and confidence in police services as a result.
+GVSU Police Department established a community policing division in 1999 to concentrate on building community partnerships, promoting awareness, and to focus on problem solving in order to encourage a safe environment for those who learn, live and work at Grand Valley State University.
+Through collaborative efforts and unprecedented partnerships within the community, we have increased community trust, communication, and confidence in police services as a result.